MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

       ) \
       .execute()
     ```
-9. Now you'll repeat those steps to create your product dimension.
+9. Now you'll **repeat those steps to create your product dimension**.
 In a new code block, paste the following:

     ```python
     %%sql